datawire/ambassador-docs/docs/cloud/latest/developer-portal/how-to-use.md

     <img src="./../../images/dev-portal-cloud.png" width="800"/>
   </p>

-All your services are aggregated by [cell name](../../service-catalog/concepts/cells), here you can explore the Open API documentation and try out the services :
+All your services are consolidated by [cell name](../../service-catalog/concepts/cells), here you can explore the Open API documentation and try out the services :

   <p align="center">
     <img src="./../../images/dev-portal-cloud-service.png" width="800"/>